The eCommerce industry has grown exponentially in recent years with the increasing number and sales of the online multi-vendor marketplaces.

 In selected licensed-based platforms like Yo!Kart, white-label partnerships are available.
 Here, the team offers solutions to re-brand and deliver a multi-vendor marketplace without Yo!Kart signature.
 This puts brands at the forefront keeping Yo!Kart anonymous.

-Both platforms have a significant market share with a large number of devoted customers who prefer one over the other.
+Both eCommerce platforms or software have a significant market share with a large number of devoted customers who prefer one over the other.
 But, the dynamics of the eCommerce marketplace are changing with the emergence of new trends and technologies.

-Saas-based eCommerce platforms are more suited for a small scale online store.
-To start an eCommerce marketplace like Amazon or Etsy you need a platform that offers more control, flexibility and scalability.
-This is where license-based software like Yo!Kart comes in handy.
+SaaS-based eCommerce platforms are more suited for a small-scale online store.
+To start an eCommerce marketplace like Amazon or Etsy, you need a platform that offers more control, flexibility and scalability.
+This is where license-based multi-vendor software like Yo!Kart comes in handy.

 With Yo!Kart, enterprises enjoy a self-hosted multi-vendor marketplace tailored to meet their business requirements.
 Our Yo!Kart team delivers exceptional marketplace solutions in both B2B and B2C segments with an endless array of customizations.
 Experience our feature-rich platform through the live demo.

 How UNI Diamonds Build Competitive edge in the Diamond Industry with Launch of B2B Trading Online Marketplace with Yo!Kart.
 Read case study.